-Paul Carberry followed in his father’s footsteps when he won the Grand National.
-His father Tommy had raced to victory in 1975 on L’Escargot when Paul was a mere fourteen months old.
+Paul Carberry followed his father’s footsteps when he won the Grand National.
+His father, Tommy, had raced to victory in 1975 on L’Escargot when Paul was a mere fourteen months old.

-It almost got even better – Paul’s grandfather (on his mother’s side) missed out on winning the Grand National, by just a head, on Royal Danieli in 1938.
+The family only missed out on an amazing trifecta – Paul’s grandfather (on his mother’s side) missed out on winning the Grand National by a short head when riding Royal Danieli in 1938.

 Carberry’s first introduction to the Aintree racecourse was when he was still a schoolboy of 16.
 He rode Joseph Knibb in the Fox Hunters Chase, where he had a horrific fall at the seventh fence.
-So bad was the fall, that is was decided that he should forget about racing at Aintree for a few years.
+The fall was so severe that the decision was made to abstain from racing at Aintree for several years.

 At the age of 18, he joined the stable of Noel Meade.
-Noel is one of the most successful Irish trainers of all time and Carberry won on his first ride at Cheltenham.
+Noel is one of the most successful Irish trainers ever, and Carberry won on his first ride at Cheltenham.

 In 1994, at the tender age of 20, Carberry rode in the Grand National but was unseated at the 27th fence from Rust Never Sleeps.
 But two years later scored his first Aintree victory in the John Hughes Memorial Chase on Joe White.
 In 1997 he reached fourth place in the National on Buckboard Bounce.

-With a bit of a reputation as a reveler, J.P.
+With a bit of a reputation as a reveller, J.P.
 McManus once bet him £50,000 that he couldn’t stop drinking for a year.
-He won the bet but refused the double sum offered to do it for another year!
-His ability to paint the town red (his nickname was ‘Alice’ after his favorite party piece ‘Living next door to Alice’) never took from his ability in the saddle.
+He won the bet but refused the double sum and offered to do it for another year!
+His ability to paint the town red (his nickname was ‘Alice’ after his favourite party piece ‘Living next door to Alice’) never took from his ability in the saddle.

 Paul Carberry Wins The Grand National

-He desperately wanted to do the same thing the following year, but a twenty-pound weight increase on Bobbyjo meant that they finished eleventh.
-Unfortunately, a year later an injury with fatal consequences left Bobbyjo unable to enter the National at the last minute leaving Carberry without a ride in the National.
+He desperately wanted to do the same thing the following year, but a twenty-pound weight increase on Bobbyjo meant they finished eleventh.
+Unfortunately, a year later, an injury with fatal consequences left Bobbyjo unable to enter the National at the last minute, leaving Carberry without a ride in the National.

 Paul Carberry Career Highlights